mason/container-example/README.md

 Cgroups dictate how much of a resource that a process has access to.
 Some of the resources that can be limited include cpu, memory, blkio, etc. More information can be found [here](http://man7.org/linux/man-pages/man7/cgroups.7.html)

+## Create your own container
+The best way to understand how containers work is to make one.
+Below is a short guide on how to create simple containers.

+### Make a directory to house our container in
+`$ mkdir /tmp/container && cd $_`

-make container directory
+### Export an existing file system to the container directory
-`mkdir /tmp/container`
+We are gonna cheat a bit here and just export the file system of an existing docker image(alpine).
+We do this for convenience.
+It provides us with a basic file directory structure and some basic binaries for our use.
+`$ docker pull alpine`
-`docker export $(docker create alpine) | tar -xvf -`
+`$ docker export $(docker create alpine) | tar -xvf -`

-beginnings of a container
+### Beginnings of a container
-- explain that file system is just a bunch of files and binaries `run ./bin/sh`
+Inside the `/bin` directory are some pre existing binaries.
+Try running the shell app.
+`run ./bin/sh`

 change root